SayKit

 say({ context: 'verb' })`Post`;

-Add comments when meaning, tone, or UI constraints would not be obvious from the message alone.
+Add comments when meaning, tone, or UI constraints would surprise a translator.

 // TRANSLATORS: Button text, keep under 20 characters